List of Deltora Quest characters: Ava

 A fortune teller who owns a shop near the western coast of Deltora.
 She is the sister of Tom and Laughing Jack.
 She sells things such as potions and cures.
 She has boats for hire and like Tom, she offers a free gift to every customer.
 At the beginning of The Sister of The South, she tells Lief that she can see creeping darkness in his future.
 This may have been intended as a joke, as Ava is blind.
 However, creeping darkness does appear in Lief's future, in the form of black slime which Paff uses to murder people such as palace guards.

 Red Han

 Red Han was the Lighthouse-keeper at Bone Point, near Tora.
-He was cheated, black-mailed and eventually transformed into a horse by the Shadow Lord servant, James Gant (also known as Laughing Jack).
+He was cheated, black-mailed and eventually transformed into a large black horse by the Shadow Lord servant, James Gant (also known as Laughing Jack).
 He was rescued many years later by Jasmine and returned to be keeper of Bone Point.